TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/TypoScriptComparedToXmlAndXslt/Index.rst

 But TypoScript is also a concept that fits the PHP and TYPO3 configuration very well (although it has been taken very far in certain areas).
-TypoScript is basically a large object-like structure of information which can be set from text-files (DB -records...) and the TYPO3 default PHP frontend code just reacts to the settings in TypoScript.
+TypoScript is basically a large object-like structure of information which can be set from text-files (DB records...) and the TYPO3 default PHP frontend code just reacts to the settings in TypoScript.